vitorpp10/vitorpp10/README.md

-* my name is vitor,
+* Computer Science student focused on understanding how software works under the hood:
-* i'm currently studying computer science focused on Linux internals, systems programming and performance.
+Linux, networking, concurrency and performance.

 <details>
   <summary> more about me</summary>